TechSwarm/techswarm-server/README.md

 other words, the format is:

 `%Y-%m-%dT%H:%M:%S.%f`

+### Status codes
+* All GET requests should return 200 OK status code.
+Everything else is an error.
+* All POST and PUT requests should return 201 CREATED status code.
+Everything else is an error.
+* 400 BAD REQUEST is often returned when parameter values are invalid.
+* In case of errors, value of "message" in returned JSON may be helpful in identifying the cause.

 ### Authentication
 All POST or PUT requests *must* use HTTP basic authentication, otherwise 401